-- Tri-Council Policy Statement: Ethical Conduct for Research Involving Humans1. - Good Clinical Practice (GCP). - Good Laboratory Practice (GLP). - In the case of laboratory animal experimentation, the guiding principles and standards enunciated by the Canadian Council on Animal Care2. - Guidelines and standards for biological and chemical hazards as outlined in the Public Health Agency/Canadian Food Inspection Agency's Canadian Biosafety Standards and Guidelines3. - Any research involving human pluripotent stem cells must adhere to the CIHR Guidelines for Human Pluripotent Stem Cell Research4.
+- Tri-Council Policy Statement: Ethical Conduct for Research Involving Humans1. - Good Clinical Practice (GCP). - Good Laboratory Practice (GLP). - In the case of laboratory animal experimentation, the guiding principles and standards that have been enunciated by the Canadian Council on Animal Care2. - Guidelines and standards for biological and chemical hazards as outlined in the Public Health Agency/Canadian Food Inspection Agency's Canadian Biosafety Standards and Guidelines3. - Any research involving human pluripotent stem cells must adhere to the CIHR Guidelines for Human Pluripotent Stem Cell Research4.
 The institution must notify Heart & Stroke as to the results of the review by the CIHR's Stem Cell Oversight Committee.

-9) Sex and Gender-Based Analysis (SGBA)
+9) Sex and Gender-Based Analysis and Reporting (SGBAR)

-Heart & Stroke has committed to advancing sex and gender-based analysis (SGBA) and improving health for all.
-Applicants are required to integrate SGBA in their research design.
-Any application that does not incorporate SGBA must provide a rationale why it would not be relevant to the project.
-All applicants are strongly encouraged to complete CIHR's Institute of Gender and Health training modules: Online Training Modules.
+Heart & Stroke has committed to advancing sex and gender-based analysis and reporting (SGBAR) and improving health for all.
+Applicants are required to integrate SGBAR in their research design.
+Any application that does not incorporate SGBAR must provide a rationale why it would not be relevant to the project.

+All applicants are strongly encouraged to complete CIHR's Institute of Gender and Health online training modules.